Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-8/Devops tooling website solution.md

 7,  Create log folder for apache on the webserver and mount it to NFS server export's for log.
 Verify it was mounted succefuly with the command "df -h", reboot to ensure it is properly mounted.

 8,  Fork tooling code source from"Darey.io guthub account" to my github account
+* First install git
+* use the "git clone" command to clone the github "http repo"
 * "ls"  command  "tooling"
 <img width="305" alt="step 4 9 tooling" src="https://github.com/Gailpositive/DevOps-Projects-1-10/assets/111061512/7721b781-a267-4af6-b10a-4f33a5b0736c">